nathanrib13/nathanrib13/README.md

 - 🔭 I’m currently looking for a job opportunity as a web developer
-- 📚 I’m currently learning Nest, Next, Prisma, Jest e TDD
+- 📚 I’m currently learning Nest, Next, Prisma, Jest and TDD

 ##
 <div align="center">